 If you’ve been accused of a crime in California, you need an experienced criminal defense lawyer on your side.
 A lot is at stake when you’ve been charged with a crime.

 An experienced California criminal defense attorney can help you decide the best course of action in your case.
 They’ll advise whether accepting a plea deal is in your best interest.
-Contact the dynamic legal team of Ahmed & Sukaram, Attorneys at Law for a free consultation at (408) 217-8818.
+Contact the dynamic legal team of Ahmed & Sukaram, DUI and Criminal Defense Attorneys for a free consultation at (408) 217-8818.